It’s no secret that international travel isn’t cheap. U.S. travelers spend a combined billions of dollars on trips abroad.

 Even when you know what features to look for, there are a lot of options and searching for your ideal card can feel overwhelming.
 Start with our selection of the best credit cards for traveling abroad to make your search easier.

-Chase Sapphire Preferred® Card
+Chase Sapphire Preferred Card

-Chase Sapphire Preferred® Card is an excellent choice if you love traveling abroad.
+Chase Sapphire Preferred Card is an excellent choice if you love traveling abroad.

 Those points are stretched further when you redeem them across multiple airline and hotel partners through Chase’s Ultimate Rewards portal.

 Keep in mind that when you redeem points, they are worth more when you use them for travel through Ultimate Rewards - but you also have the option of receiving cash back, gift cards, and more.

 The card does come with a $95 annual fee, but that’s waived for the first year.
 There are no foreign transaction fees, which mean savings for the times when you swipe the card abroad.

-Discover it® Miles
+Discover it Miles

-Discover it® Miles offers something a little different than most credit cards for traveling abroad.
+Discover it Miles offers something a little different than most credit cards for traveling abroad.
 There is no annual fee at all and Discover does not charge any foreign transaction fees, either.

-The Discover it® Miles credit card also offers a number of other perks that travelers can enjoy, including up to $30 in in-flight WiFi fees reimbursed automatically.
+The Discover it Miles credit card also offers a number of other perks that travelers can enjoy, including up to $30 in in-flight WiFi fees reimbursed automatically.